Since Golang does not support classes, the concept of inheritance is achieved using interfaces

 For people coming from the object oriented world (like me), it can be considered as an alternative of inheritance.

-This concept is actually Polymorphism in Golang.
+This concept is actually Polymorphism

-The idea is that, if you have an interface and a struct that has the same structure, then you can consider it akin to a child instance of the interface.
+that has the same structure, then you can consider it akin to a child instance of the interface.

 The concept sounds similar to a weakly typed language.

-If the struct looks like an interface, then it can be used in place of the interface.
+, then it can be used in place of the interface.

 In short, if a struct has all the methods of the interface defined, then its reference can be used in place of the interface.